Mistakes in the balcony vegetable garden with pots of tomatoes, lettuce and herbs

 If the first 2 cm are dry, you can water.

-👉 How to know when to water plants on the balcony?
+👉 How do you know when to water potted plants on your balcony?

-Water balcony plants only when the top 2-3 cm of soil is dry.
-Insert a finger into the soil: if it is still moist, wait; if it is dry, it is time to water.
+Water potted plants on your balcony only when the top 2-3 cm of soil is dry.
+Insert your finger into the soil: if it's still moist, wait; if it's dry, it's time to water.

 If your basil on the balcony has yellow leaves, in most cases the problem is too much water or stagnation in the pot.